microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ## Learning Objectives for Challenge-08

-- Setup a DICOM Service instance within Azure Healthcare APIs
+- Setup a DICOM Service instance within Azure Health Data Services (AHDS)
 - Submit DICOM files to the service
-- Successfully view the files with a DICOM Viewer connected to the Azure Healthcare APIs
+- Successfully view the files with a DICOM Viewer connected to the AHDS FHIR service

-*Note: Azure Healthcare APIs is still in Public Preview.
-For customers looking to move to production prior to GA please use the OSS Imaging Service or contact this team.*

 ## Initial Setup